nee4545/Guildhall/Protogame3D/ReadMe.txt

 Open Folder:

- Run--> ProtoGame2D_x64.exe or
+ Run--> ProtoGame3D_x64.exe or

- Open ProtoGame2D.sln, Build and Run.
+ Open ProtoGame3D.sln, Build and Run.

-Deep Learning
+Controls:

-By solving this assignment I truly found out that I have become better at picking my battles.
+Press F1 for debugging info
-I am able to imagine better how the code has to flow so that it writes itself.
+- you can see tile ray casts and entity ray casts if you posses and entity Press F3 to posses entitiles